Body Science

+Body Science, stylized as BODYSCIENCE or BSc, is an Australian manufacturer of sports nutrition products and dietary supplements.
+The company was established in 1999 and was acquired by Swedish-based consumer goods company Humble Group in 2022.

 History

-Body Science was co-founded by Greg and Sheree Young and Nathan Picklum in 1999 and is based in Burleigh Heads, Queensland.
+Body Science was co-founded by Greg and Sheree Young in 1999 and is based in Burleigh Heads, Queensland.
 Body Science was the 1st Australian brand to work with both Informed Sport & HASTA for 3rd party testing of sports supplements for banned substances.

+In 2004, the company added compression garments and other sportswear.

 Humble Group, based in Sweden, acquired Body Science in the summer of 2022.

+Sheree Young is the CEO of Body Science.

 Partnerships

 In 2023, Body Science and the Canterbury-Bankstown Bulldogs announced a two-year extension to their partnership.
 The two have been partners since November 2003.